Fetus: Variation in growth

 Fetal growth is often classified as follows: small for gestational age (SGA), appropriate for gestational age (AGA), and large for gestational age (LGA).
 SGA can result in low birth weight, although premature birth can also result in low birth weight.
 Low birth weight increases the risk for perinatal mortality (death shortly after birth), asphyxia, hypothermia, polycythemia, hypocalcemia, immune dysfunction, neurologic abnormalities, and other long-term health problems.
 SGA may be associated with growth delay, or it may instead be associated with absolute stunting of growth.

+Fruit size comparison

+During pregnancy, comparison of the size of the developing fetus to a fruit is a common practice.
+The fruits used as a reference vary by source.
+One source, the Australian Department of Health describes an 8-week embryo as the size of a raspberry, and a 21-week old fetus as the size of a rockmelon.
+The Scottish National Health Service describes an embryo at 5 weeks of gestation as the size of an "apple pip" and a raisin at week 8.
+Nurses report these comparisons are accurate after measuring expected sizes with actual fruits.

 Viability

 Fetal viability refers to a point in fetal development at which the fetus may survive outside the womb.
 The lower limit of viability is approximately 5 3/4 months gestational age and is usually later.

 There is no sharp limit of development, age, or weight at which a fetus automatically becomes viable.
 According to data from 2003 to 2005, survival rates are 20–35% for babies born at 23 weeks of gestation (5 3/4 months); 50–70% at 24–25 weeks (6 – 6 1/4 months); and >90% at 26–27 weeks (6 1/2 – 6 3/4 months) and over.
 It is rare for a baby weighing less than 500 g to survive.

 When such premature babies are born, the main causes of mortality are that neither the respiratory system nor the central nervous system are completely differentiated.
 If given expert postnatal care, some preterm babies weighing less than 500 g may survive, and are referred to as extremely low birth weight or immature infants.

 Preterm birth is the most common cause of infant mortality, causing almost 30 percent of neonatal deaths.
 At an occurrence rate of 5% to 18% of all deliveries, it is also more common than postmature birth, which occurs in 3% to 12% of pregnancies.